practicalli/spacemacs/misc/unicode-characters.md

 `SPC i u` shows a pop-up list of [Unicode characters](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) by name, with each name also showing the unicode character.

-The first time `SPC i u` is called the unicode characters are loaded, as spacemacs doesnt load them in by default.
+The first time `SPC i u` is called the unicode characters are loaded, as spacemacs doesn't load them in by default.
 Loading should only take a second.

 As the popup list can be narrowed by typing part or all of the name of characters.
 The list shows a fuzzy match of unicode names that match.